 - Go to Shafer Court Dining Center and eat breakfast, lunch or dinner together

-- Visit museums in Richmond, like the Valentine House, the Virginia Museum of Fine Arts, the Science Museum, the Museum of the Confederacy and the Virginia Historical Society, etc.
+- Visit museums in Richmond, like the Valentine House, the Virginia Museum of Fine Arts, the Science Museum, the Museum of the Confederacy and the Virginia Historical Society, the Anderson Gallery etc.

-- Show your buddy how to use the GRTC and Campus Connector bus system
+- Show your buddy how to use the GRTC and Pulse

 - Take your buddy to the DMV to get a “walker’s license” (Virginia ID card)

-- Do other activities such as bowling, billiards, playing cards and going to the movies
+- Do other activities such as going to the gym, bowling, billiards, playing cards and going to the movies

 Be an English language conversation partner to an international student.